kalessin/emodels/README.md

               The default one is any non alphanumeric character at begining of the line and in most cases you will use this value.
-Provided for convenience, in order to avoid to repeat it frequently in the regular expression parameter, making it more natural. strict_tid - The default behavior of selectors is to match the regex against full single entire lines (except when using for example the flag re.S), even when there are multiple ids or classes in same line.
-If you want a stricter match against regions inside lines, set this parameter to True.
-Of course, this parameter has no effect if you don't use the optional parameter tid. idx - Regex selectors only return a single match, and by default it is the first one (idx=0).
+Provided for convenience, in order to avoid to repeat it frequently in the regular expression parameter, making it more natural. idx - Regex selectors only return a single match, and by default it is the first one (idx=0).
 If you want instead to extract a different match, set the appropiate index with this parameter.
         *processors - Extraction processors passed to the method (same as in usual loaders)